johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-04-reverse-engineering-azure-app-insights-transactions-url/index.md

 ![Screenshot of the Azure Application Insights Transaction Search screen](screenshot-application-insights-transaction-search.png)

 Whilst Transaction Search is very powerful, it can also be a little tough to find the things that you need.
-In a system I'm working on now, we've found ourselves building a techops application that allows to provide support.
+In a system I'm working on now, we've found ourselves building an application that allows us to provide support.
 We use it to bring together disparate pieces of information across our estate.
 As we use it, we're usually looking at a particular slice of time.
 If we don't find what we need in our application we'll find a need to dig into the logs for the same period.

-Rather than logging into Azure, finding Application Insights, going to Transactions and entering the time period, what if we could just go there?
+Rather than manually logging into Azure, finding Application Insights, going to Transactions and entering the time period, what if we could just go there at the click of a link?
 We can.

 Look at the screenshot above, do you see the "Copy link" button?
 That button copies a URL to the clipboard which encapsulates the current search criteria.
 And it turns out we can reverse engineer it!

 ## Breaking down the link